-With the semi-parametric models of Section 2.2, one has to identify an affine function of the hinge loss with the two terms of (4).
-Compared to the previous situation, one has the
+With the semi-parametric models introduced in Section 2.2, one has to identify an affine function of the hinge loss with the two terms of (4).
+Compared to the previous situation, the identification is eased, as one has the freedom to define the slack functions ε^- and ε^+ .
+The identification problem is now